 After a magical day filled with family, friends, food, and dancing, it’s perfectly acceptable to be completely exhausted the day after your wedding.
 You’ve endured hundreds of hours planning, multiple phone calls crying to your mom, sleepless nights, bridal shower after bridal shower after bridal shower, and just a whole mess of emotions in general — you and your fiancé deserve some serious rest and relaxation after the big day!
-So if you aren’t planning to hop on a flight immediately after the wedding and have a day of two off to just unwind from the last 9 months of planning, here are some of our favorite suggestions for you and your now husband or wife to do the day after!
+So if you aren’t planning to hop on a flight immediately after the wedding and have a day of two off to just unwind from the last months of wedding planning, here are some of our favorite suggestions for you and your now husband or wife to do the day after the wedding!

 1. Relax!
 This is definitely the most obvious, but I think since a lot of bride and grooms have spent the last week or so in a constant “go go go!” mode, they sometimes forget to just relax, unwind, and enjoy their first day as husband and wife!
 Sleep in, eat breakfast in bed, wear your pajamas all day, and just take that time to reflect on how amazing your wedding night was!